sunilparajuli/openimis-fe-claim-laos_js/README.md

 - `claimForm.claimTypeReferSymbol`, used for checking referHF option, indicate which letter represents referal.
 Default R.
 - `claimForm.autoGenerateClaimCode`, boolean to enable autogenerating claim code by the backend.
 Default false.
 - `claimForm.numberOfAdditionalDiagnosis`, integer to enable required number of additional diagnoses.
 Default 4, up to 4 supported.
+- `claimForm.isExplanationMandatoryForIPD`, boolean to enable check for required explanation if visit type is IPD.
+Default false.
 - `reviews.defaultFilters`, default filters for claim review searcher.
 Example code from ReviewsPage.js:
   "reviews.defaultFilters", {
     "claimStatus": {